bmingles/dh-in-vscode/README.md

 Then install in vscode:
 ![Install Deephaven in VS Code](docs/install.png)

+> Note: There are some `vscode` bugs that cause some flakiness with the `run` button. vscode `v90` introduced an optional `workbench.editor.alwaysShowEditorActions` setting.
+Setting this to `true` improves the experience here.
+Namely the run button will not disappear when running commands or selecting its dropdown.
+See https://github.com/deephaven/vscode-deephaven/issues/1 for more details.

 ## Connecting to a Server

 Core server `http://localhost:10000/` is configured by default and doesn't require any additional config.
 Additional connections can be configured in `vscode` settings.